 In 2011, the Limitless movie brought nootropics to popular attention.
 In the movie, the main character uses a fictional smart pill, NZT-48, supposedly to access 100% of his brain and thereby radically increase his intelligence.
 As it turns out, you probably already use your whole brain, and nootropics aren’t (yet) as powerful as NZT-48.
 But that hasn’t stopped nootropics from climbing in popularity, as illustrated by Google searches for “nootropics” (compared to "mnemonics," which is the study and development of systems to improve memory).

-Perhaps the best known nootropic is Modafinil, sold in the United States as a prescription drug under the brand name Provigil.
+Perhaps the most well known nootropic is Modafinil, sold in the United States as a prescription drug under the brand name Provigil.
 Developed in France in the late 1970s, Modafinil is an artificial nootropic that appears to have a low risk of side effects.
 Supplementation may provide a notable decrease to fatigue, a subtle increase to cognition and working memory, and a subtle decrease to reaction time, according to multiple peer-reviewed, double-blind, placebo-controlled studies.
 It may also provide other nootropic effects, although evidence for them may not be as reliable.
 Similar nootropics include Adrafinil and Armodafinil, marketed as the prescription drug Nuvigil.

 Another well known nootropic is Piracetam, which is legally available in the United States although the FDA does not allow vendors to market Piracetam as a dietary supplement.
 Developed by Giurgea in Romania in the early 1970s, Piracetam is an artificial nootropic that appears to have a low risk of side effects.
 Supplementation may provide a notable decrease to cognitive decline, according to multiple peer-reviewed, double-blind, placebo-controlled studies.
 It may also provide other nootropic effects, although evidence for them may not be as reliable.
 Similar nootropics are in the Racetam family, including Aniracetam, Coluracetam, Nefiracetam, Noopept, Oxiracetam, Phenylpiracetam, and Pramiracetam.
 Other Racetams appear to be less studied than Piracetam.